Time-Synchronized State Estimation Using Graph Neural Networks in Presence of Topology Changes: Graph Neural Network-based State Estimation

 To embed the physical connections of the power system into the GNN model, we use a recursive neighborhood aggregation scheme or message-passing procedure, which occurs inside the hidden layers, as illustrated in Fig. \ref{figure}.
 Message-passing aggregates neighboring nodes’ information based on an aggregation function for every node in the graph.
 The type of aggregation used for message-passing determines how messages of neighboring nodes are combined.
 The two aggregation types used in the proposed GNN model are described below.

-\textit{Graph Convolution Network (GCN):} GCN is used to exploit topology information in the system graph by aggregating weighted features in the neighborhood of every node.
+\textit{Graph Convolutional Network (GCN):} GCN is used to exploit topology information in the system graph by aggregating weighted features in the neighborhood of every node.
 It is mathematically defined as:

-where, $x_v$ and $x_u$ are rows of $X$ corresponding to nodes $v$ and $u$, respectively, $\sigma$ is the rectified linear-unit (ReLU) activation function, $W$ is the learnable weight matrix, $|\mathcal{N}(v)|$ and $|\mathcal{N}(u)|$ are the number of nodes in the neighborhood of $v$ and $u$, respectively, and $k=1,2,\hdots, \mathrm{K}$ refers to the different hidden layers of the GNN.
+where, $x^{(k)}_i \in \mathbb{R}^{d'}$ and $x^{(k-1)}_j \in \mathbb{R}^d$ are feature vectors of nodes $i$ and $j$ at layers $k$ and $k-1$, respectively, $\sigma$ is the rectified linear-unit (ReLU) activation function, $W \in \mathbb{R}^{d' \times d}$ is the learnable weight matrix, $|\mathcal{N}(i)|$ and $|\mathcal{N}(j)|$ are the number of nodes in the neighborhood of nodes $i$ and $j$, respectively, and $k=1,2,\hdots, \mathrm{K}$ refers to the different hidden layers of the GNN.
+The matrix, $W$, transforms input node features to higher-level features to capture complex relationships and patterns in the graph data.
 In each iteration of \eqref{eq:GCN1}, features of every node are updated by propagating the weighted features of its neighboring nodes to capture the physical connections of the power system graph.